Preveza

 Preveza (Πρέβεζα, /el/) is a city in the region of Epirus, northwestern Greece, located on the northern peninsula of the mouth of the Ambracian Gulf.
-It is the capital of the regional unit of Preveza, which is the southern part of the region of Epirus.
-The Aktio-Preveza Immersed Tunnel –the first, and so far only, undersea tunnel in Greece– was completed in 2002.
-The 1,570 m (5,150 ft) long immersed tunnel connects Preveza in the north, to Aktio of western Acarnania to the south.
+It is the capital of the regional unit of Preveza, which comprises the southern part of Epirus.
+Preveza is connected to Aktio in Central Greece by the Aktio-Preveza Immersed Tunnel, the only undersea tunnel in Greece.
 The ruins of the ancient city of Nicopolis lie 7 km north of Preveza.

-Origin of the name
+Etymology

 Despite the fact that the name Preveza is attested in the Chronicle of the Morea (Πρέβεζα, Prevesa, la Prevasse, la Prevesse), in the narratives referring to the suppression of the rebellious prince of the Despotate of Epirus, Nikephoros I, which occurred in 1290, this does not prove that the city existed in that period.
 The name is commonly regarded as originally deriving from the Slavic word prěvozъ, meaning 'passage', but transmitted via an Albanian form prevëzë, 'transportation, crossing'.
 These words correspond to the ancient Greek word pereosis (περαίωσις), which means passing across, pointing to it as a likely ultimate origin of the name.

 An alternative derivation is that proposed in 1857 by Panagiotis Aravantinos as coming from the Italian word prevesione, which means 'provision, supply'.
 Aravantinos' proposal has no solid foundations, according to recent academic views.